tsch1198/Arduino-RS485-AP/README.md

 - [ArduinoRS485](https://www.arduino.cc/reference/en/libraries/arduinors485/)

 # Instructions
-**I will describe how to Hook up a RS485 device to the Arduino.
-In my Case its a SIKO GmbH AG05 but you can choose any other device.**

-**This Program is only testet on the AG05 tho**

 ## Step 1: Test the Arduino
-The first Step is to Test if the Arduino works as it should.
+The first step is to test if the Arduino works as it should.

 1. Plug the MKR Wifi 1010 in your PC and Boot up the Arduino IDE
 2. Install the WiFiNINA Library